nipreps/acres/README.md

     walk_dir(somepkgdata)
 ```

-Note that `Loader().cached()` is not recommended, as the method cache will contain a
+If `Loader().cached()` is used, the resources will remain available until the
-reference to the `Loader` instance, effectively making the object immortal.

-## Notes on cached resources

-The primary use case for `Loader` is as a module-level object, defined at import time.
+interpreter exists, even if the `Loader` instance is garbage collected.